AliyaValieva/MemoryGame/README.md

 - https://www.w3schools.com/cssref/css_colors_legal.asp

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
-[YOUR ANSWER HERE]
+One issue I had was my game not working and having a numch of errors in the console after I tried to start it.
+I was going through all of my code for solid 30 minutes with instructions line by line putting a bunch of print statements.
+Eventually, I realized missing playClueSequence() function in my startGame().

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) I am curious as of how proficient in CSS/HTML should a web developer be to be considered a successful developer.
+Surely there are bondaries towards how succesful ypur product is.
+However, how would one determine whether his product is good enough?
+In the meantime, as specifically to this project would it be also possible to extend the folloiwng game even more and how much more shoudl it be?

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
-If I had more time I would have definitely finished adding aditional features like pictures and sounds.
-Every time the button is clicked I would have a picture emerging along with a particular sound.
+I would have definitely finished adding aditional features like pictures and sounds.
+Every time the button is clicked I would have a picture emerging along with a particular sound associated with it.
-In the meantime, I would add a timer on the upper right corner to let the player see how much time has passed.
+In the meantime, I would add a timer on the upper right corner to let the player see how much time has passed since they started.
 I wish I implemented a visual clue in a form of the number of won/lost tries.
-I also would reaarange the cards after the player went through certain number of wins.
+I also would reaarange the buttons in a random order after the player went through certain number of wins.